annhuii/blog/content/posts/Generalist-AI-as-second-opinion.md

 Counter-intuitively, a Nature Paper (Vishwanath etc 2025) concludes that “Clinical AI tools lagged behind frontier models on every evaluation: knowledge, expert alignment and real-world clinical use across multiple dimensions.”.

 The results don’t really matter.
-Even though the methodology of this short communication has been dissected to death, <1> I presume clinicians will continue to use both generalist and clinical AI tools, regardless of what the results say.[^2] Just as patients seek second opinions, physicians do too.
+Even though the methodology of this short communication has been dissected to death,[^1] I presume clinicians will continue to use both generalist and clinical AI tools, regardless of what the results say.[^2] Just as patients seek second opinions, physicians do too.

 Recently, Dr Lee Cheng Chuan of the National Center of Infectious Diseases encountered a situation where generalist frontier model was able to provide a view and explanation that clinical AI did not, that ultimately convinced him and his infectious diseases colleagues.